RamiObaid92/RamiObaid92/README.md

 - Advanced ASP.NET Core architecture (CQRS, MediatR)
 - React Context and authentication workflows
 - DevOps fundamentals and smoother deployment pipelines
-- Testing (unit/integration) for backend systems

 ---

 ## Let's Connect

+I'm always open to contributing to interesting projects, learning from others, and sharing what I know.
-Feel free to explore my projects or reach out if you have any interests in mind regarding projects.
+Feel free to explore my work or reach out if you're into clean code, good architecture, or just enjoy geeking out over tech.

 > "Learning never exhausts the mind — it only fuels the next project."